luke-symes/cat-food-test-server/README.md

 ## Getting started

+1. `npm install` to download dependencies

-`npm run start` will start the server on http://localhost:3000
+1. `npm run start` to start the server on http://localhost:3000

 You should see the following output in the terminal: